Code-Institute-Submissions/Kollecollier-JS-project_JuneResub/README.md

     - Javascript

     # Lighthouse
-     - Desktop
+     - Desktop (results in swedish)

      ![This is an image](/Images/lighthouse-desktop.png)

-      - Mobile Device
+      - Mobile Device (results in swedish)

     ![This is an image](/Images/lighthouse.mobile.png)